 Compliance Guidelines: All-Electric New Construction

-For projects that submit an initial application for permit to construct new buildings June 1, 2021 or after, San Francisco Building Code 106A.1.17.1 requires all-electric design and construction.
+San Francisco Building Code 106A.1.17.1 requires all-electric design and construction for all projects that submitted an initial application for permit to construct new buildings on or after June 1, 2021.
 All space-conditioning, water heating, cooking, and clothes drying systems must be all-electric, and installation of infrastructure, piping systems, or piping for distribution of natural gas or propane to such uses indoors or outdoors is prohibited.
-The ordinance allows limited installation of gas piping systems for commercial food preparation, and in isolated cases if, after exhausting all options, all-electric construction is determined to be physically or technically infeasible.
+The ordinance allows limited installation of gas piping systems for commercial food preparation, and if, after exhausting all options, all-electric construction is determined to be physically or technically infeasible.
 See Administrative Bulletin 112 for details.

 Compliance Guidelines: Construction Site Runoff Pollution Prevention